VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 ## Directory

 - [Getting Started](/getting_started) - These sequences are primarily intended for first-time users of Vektrex products.
-They contain steps to perform the basic tasks that are necessary to run the sequences within [/Instrument Examples](/instrument_examples).
+They contain steps to perform the basic tasks that are necessary to run the sequences within [Instrument Examples](/instrument_examples).
   - [Read All Events](/getting_started/read_all_events)
   - [Read IDN](/getting_started/read_idn)
   - [Read Memory Table Data](/getting_started/read_memory_table_data)